The month of August is looking pretty exciting! Here’s all that is happening at The Alpine Chapel:

-We are excited to launch our regular Bible Studies online.
-If you have never joined our Men’s (Tuesdays at 11am) or Women’s (Thursdays at 10am) or Psalm (coed on Wednesdays at 5:15pm) groups, you should totally jump in now!
-Information on how to join from your home can be found HERE for men, HERE for women, and you can email Freddie Jones at: firstname.lastname@example.org for information on how to join the Psalms class.
+We are excited TO HAVE AVAILABLE our regular Bible Studies online.
+If you have never joined our Men’s (Tuesdays at 11am) or Women’s (Thursdays at 10am) groups, you should totally jump in now!
+Information on how to join from your home can be found HERE for men, HERE for women.

 As our world grapples with how to handle the evolving coronavirus pandemic, we know that your heart is being bombarded with many different messages.
 Our prayer is that you feel supported and strengthened in this time by your church family.